The Bankrate promise

 Building credit with a gas card is a smart move, just like it would be with any other type of credit card.
 Whether you use a gas-only credit card or a rewards credit card for bad credit, all of your credit movements and payments will be reported to the three credit bureaus—Experian, Equifax and TransUnion.

 To make the most out of your gas card, you’ll want to use it for gas and other purchases you can pay off right away.
 Try not to carry a balance since your interest rate will likely be on the high side, and steer clear of racking up debt you can’t afford to repay.

 Pros of building credit with a gas card

-- Some gas cards are fairly easy to get approved for, either because they are gas-only credit cards or they’re regular rewards cards that are geared to consumers with poor credit
+- Some gas cards are fairly easy to get approved for, either because they are gas-only credit cards or regular rewards cards geared to consumers with poor credit.

 - Gas cards report to the three credit bureaus, which can help you build credit over time.